NethraVenkat/AI-MaskDeductor/README.md

 - If the dashboard shows `Camera Offline` check backend logs and confirm `/api/start_camera/` returns success.
 - If polling returns JSON errors, open browser DevTools Network tab to inspect API responses.

-## License & Attribution

-This project is provided as-is.
-Add a license file if you plan to redistribute.

-## Contact

-For questions or improvements, edit the repo or open an issue in your preferred VCS host.